andyjreyes/kamcord-simple-watch-view/README.md

-# kamcord-simple-watch-view
+# Watch Kamcord Videos
 A simple watch view for Kamcord videos.
-An experiment in asynchronous downloading, video media, and custom views.
+A personal experiment in asynchronous downloading, video media, and custom views.

 Watch Kamcord Videos is a Universal iOS app that quickly gets you to a list of Kamcord videos.
 Scroll through and tap on any thumbnail to bring up the video!
 Pull to refresh for even more fun!